I-M-Iqbal/I-M-Iqbal.github.io/content/blog/What-is-a-proscribed-organisation.md

 But given the breadth of the meaning of the term concerned with terrorism it can also lead to some strange outcomes.

-## Effect of the breadth of the term 'concerned with terrorism':
+## Effect of the breadth of the term "concerned with terrorism":

 Generally, the broader a term in law, the more activities it can capture.
-Therefore the breadth of the term concerned with terrorism can include everything from actually committing terrorism against UK citizens to groups that pose no direct threat to the UK.
-It can also include groups that have never directly committed an act of violence anywhere like Hizb ut-Tahrir who wish to establish a global Islamic state and encourage terrorism (the government cites their support of the October 7 attacks in Israel as an example of such conduct).[^7] The UK government intend to use S.3 of the Terrorism Act to make Palestine Actions direct action unlawful in the future because they recently broke into an RAF base to protest the UK governments role in supporting Israel's war in Gaza.[^2]
+Therefore the breadth of the term "concerned with terrorism" could include everything from actually committing terrorism, such as ISIL, but also groups that have never committed acts of violence such as Hizb ut-Tahrir who wish to establish a global Islamic state and encourage terrorism (the government cites their support of the October 7 attacks in Israel as an example of such conduct).[^7]

-This leads to a obvious question: should the law deal with groups who merely support terrorism abroad and have views which are contrary to most in the UK, like Hizb ut-Tahrir in the same way as ISIL who clearly pose a direct violent threat to the UK.

-Should we deal with a direct action group like Palestine Action in the same way as ISIL?
-Both will be subject to same legal regime if the government goes ahead and proscribes Palestine Action as they have promised.

-They clearly pose different threat levels to the UK and her citizens.
-So why deal with them the same way?

-Discretion, Just because the Home Secretary can proscribe an organisation doesn't mean they have to.
+The UK government intend to use S.3 of the Terrorism Act to make Palestine Actions direct action unlawful in the future because they recently broke into an RAF base to protest the UK governments role in supporting Israel's war in Gaza.[^2] Palestine Action is a direct action group whose activities are protests, not acts that we traditionally think of as acts of as terrorism.

+Below, I discuss each example in further detail:

 ### Example 1: Hizb ut-Tahrir: